Furgus4/Terminal-Snake-Clone/README.md

 # Terminal-Snake-Clone
 Runs in a terminal.

-Requires Node.js as I'm using `process.stdin` to print.
+Requires Node.js as I'm using `process.stdin` to print with color.

 Use `WASD` to move